-Enrollment: The College has maintained a consistent enrollment of Pharm.D. students since 2006.
+The College has maintained a consistent enrollment of Pharm.D. students since 2006.
 190 students are admitted each year (110 at USC and 80 at MUSC).
-At any point in time there are approximately 420-430 Pharm.D. students on the USC campus, 315-325 Pharm.D. students on the MUSC campus, and 15-30 students on the GHS campus.
-We do not plan to increase or decrease enrollment for FY 2015.
+At any point in time there are approximately 420-440 Pharm.D. students on the USC campus, 315-325 Pharm.D. students on the MUSC campus, and 15-30 students on the GHS campus.
+We do not plan to increase or decrease enrollment for FY 2016.
+In August 2015, USC and MUSC approved a plan to phase out the SCCP and re-establish the legacy Colleges of Pharmacy, USC and MUSC.
+The GHS campus will become a satellite campus of the USC College of Pharmacy.Once approved by ACPE, the legacy schools expect to maintain current enrollment levels on each campus.

 Student Quality: Student quality is judged initially by incoming undergraduate GPA and PCAT scores.
-For the past few years the average GPA for students coming into the PharmD program has been 3.6-3.7.
-The average incoming PCAT score has been 66 to 70^{th} percentile.
-Outgoing student performance is judged by NAPLEX pass rate (which was 98% this past year) and numbers of students going on for formal postgraduate training 43 this past year, the highest number for the College.
-Applications to the College increased this year by over 25% from the previous year.
-We are implementing the Walker Pharmacy Student Leadership Program supported by a private gift to establish an endowment.
+For 2015, the average GPA for students coming into the PharmD program was 3.72.
+The average incoming PCAT composite score was the 64th percentile.
+Outgoing student performance is judged by NAPLEX pass rate (which was greater than 94% this past year) and numbers of new students going on for formal postgraduate training was 45 this past year.
+Allocating more resources to recruiting (focusing on USC system) should help maintain quality.

-Student retention rate: This is expressed as student attrition and has been less than 3% consistently for the past few years.
+Student retention rate: This is expressed as student attrition and has been around 5-10% consistently for the past few years.
 The College uses a formal student mentorship and advisement system.
 We offer a comprehensive summer course remediation program to keep students on track.
-Each year we measure graduating student satisfaction, which has been above 96% for the past 3 years.
-93% of graduating students would choose the SCCP again for their college of pharmacy.
+Each year we measure graduating student satisfaction, which has been above 96% for the past 5 years and 94.5% of graduating students would choose the SCCP again for their college of pharmacy.
 For students currently enrolled in the program 81% are satisfied with the program.